exasol/github-issue-adapter/README.md

 ## Deploy

-This app is currently deployed int the `jb-dev` exasol AWS account.
+This app is currently deployed int the `exa-aws-pin-dev` exasol AWS account.

 You can deploy the app using the [AWS SAM CLI](https://aws.amazon.com/serverless/sam/):